Recycled Plastic Pellets from PP Raffia and Woven Production – Tips to Reuse them Better

 Similar to the recycled pellets from post-consumer (washed) PP jumbo bags as well as laminated PP+PET film and PP non-woven scraps of mixed colors, a majority of the recycled pellets can be reused in injection molding applications.

-4 Tips to increase reusability of
+4 Tips to increase the reusability of the recycled pellets (during the recycling process)

 1. Low processing temperatures to avoid material degradation -Maximize the reprocessed material

-In order to maximize the reusability back to the tape extrusion lines, the processing temperature throughout the entire recycling process is very important especially for post-industrial PP raffia and woven waste.
+In order to maximize the reusability back to the tape extrusion lines, the processing temperature throughout the entire recycling process is very important, especially for post-industrial PP raffia and woven waste.

 The use of an agglomerator should be avoided in order to prevent overheating and degrading the high-value material waste.
-Instead, a single shaft shredder integrated recycling machine is recommended.
+Instead, a single-shaft shredder integrated recycling machine is recommended.

-2. Better drying of pellets surface
+2. Better drying of pellet surface

 Sufficient drying of the recycled pellets can increase reusability.
-The addition of an efficient centrifugal dryer at the end of the pelletizing line is important, in particular for printed pp raffia and pp raffia with UV stabilized additives.
+The addition of an efficient centrifugal dryer at the end of the pelletizing line is important, in particular for printed pp raffia and pp raffia with UV-stabilized additives.

 3. Better degassing for heavily-printed woven bags